Ideas for Enhancing Sustainability on Your Farm

 Hay and silage can be grown on the farm to provide feed for livestock during the winter.
 Forage turnips can provide feed for livestock even when covered with snow.
 Growing your own feed reduces the need to buy hay, an expense that can significantly reduce the profit potential of livestock.

-Farmers without livestock face the perennial challenge of renewing soil fertility for vegetable crops.
-They depend on green manures; cover crops that provide nutrients, increase organic matter, and improve soil tilth.
-Johnny's carries over 20 varieties to fit your specific needs.
+Farmers without livestock face a greater perennial challenge of renewing soil fertility for crop production.
+Field rotation with green manures — cover crops that provide nutrients, increase organic matter, and improve soil tilth — can effectively counterbalance this challenge.
+Johnny's carries over 30 selections to suit a range of specific needs.

 Hay meadows can be cut and baled to provide mulch for vegetable crops, thus reducing the need for petroleum-fueled tillage.